silveriordza/Kuarsis-Web-App/README.md

 Application Description: This is the backend all Web Front End Kuarxis applications are sharing.

 //--------------------------------------------------------------------------------------------------------------------------------------------------
-Git Dev Tag: (pending)
-Git feature branches: tagkuarxisBeSurveySystemDEV-v1.0.0.4.1->kuarxisFeSurveySystemDev-SurveyMonkeyIntegration1.0 Version date: 1/07/24
+Git Dev Tag: tagkuarxisBeSurveySystemDEV-v1.0.0.5 Version date: 1/13/24
 Modificator name: Silverio Rodriguez Alcorta
 ENHANCEMENTS:
 1.- Fixed defect: negative number showing up in the upload status in UploadSurveyAnswers when picking option NEW responses only.
 This fix was made in the Front End surveyActions.js in the slice calculations.